Has your puppy decided that their potty pads are best used as a bed? Or consider their indoor grass patch their new favorite chew toy to shred?

 Teaching your dog to use a doorbell or buzzer is a great way to stay ahead of any accidents.
 Once a dog has learned that ringing the bell means the door opens, it's easier for them to let us know that they want to go potty.
 However, using potty bells only works if you've been consistent in rewarding their outdoor house training!
 Otherwise, they don't know they're supposed to go potty outside, so why ring the bell to open the door?

 After you've moved their potty pad outside and they've learned the new location, you can introduce the bells.
 You can do this in a couple of ways.
-Some owners teach their dog first to target the bells before pairing it with the door opening.
+Some owners teach their dog first to target the bells before pairing them with the door opening.
 Others hang up the bells or put the buzzer by the door and add ringing them into the potty break routine.
 Any time you're on your way outside, encourage your dog to hit the bell or button and reward with the door immediately opening and lots of praise!

 Watch Preventive Vet puppy Finnegan show off his potty doorbell skills in this video: